vpopov1/vpopov1.github.io/_projects/1_project.md

 <b>TEAM MEMBERS:</b>
 <b>Xu Wang</b>, PhD, Assistant Professor in Computer Science and Engineering at the University of Michigan,
+<b>Anhong Guo</b>, PhD, Assistant Professor in Computer Science and Engineering at the University of Michigan,
 <b>Gurjit Sandhu</b>, PhD, Associate Professor in the Department of Surgery and Learning Health Sciences, University of Michigan Medical School,
-<b>Brian George</b>, MD, MA, Associate Professor of Surgersy  in the Department of Surgery and Learning Health Sciences, University of Michigan Medical School,
+<b>Brian George</b>, MD, MA, Associate Professor of Surgery  in the Department of Surgery and Learning Health Sciences, University of Michigan Medical School,
-<b>Taylor Kantor</b>, MD, House Officer 4 (ADT), Integrated Thoracic Surgery Residency,
-<b>Michael Kemp</b>, MD, House Officer 6, General Surgery Residency,
-<b>Jingying Wang</b>, incoming PhD student.
+<b>Jingying Wang</b>, PhD student.